-You can find our School of Art graduates working as artists, game designers, museum administrators, photographers, teachers, gallery managers, designers for advertising agencies and publishers and more.
+You can find School of Art graduates working as artists, game designers, photographers, gallery managers, museum administrators, graphic designers for design, architecture, software firms, advertising agencies, publishers and more.
 Our alumni work all over the world.

 School of Art faculty take a personal interest in helping you pursue your career interests.
-The school has ties with a wide range of galleries, museums, arts organizations and other universities.
-As you complete your studies in the Kathrine G. McGovern College of the Arts, you build a professional portfolio that will support your academic and professional goals.
+The school has ties with a wide range of galleries, museums, design firms, arts organizations, and other universities.
+As you complete your studies in the Kathrine G. McGovern College of the Arts, you will build a professional portfolio that will support your academic and professional goals.

-Faculty and staff work hard to help place students in internships while in school as well as placement after graduation.
+Faculty and staff work hard to help place students in internships while in school as well as assisting them with job placement after graduation.
 University Career Services provides quality of services to our constituencies through leadership and quality relationships built on a foundation of integrity.

 Image Credit, Top: BFA, Graphic Design Exhibition; Bottom: Micah Craft.